Yi Xiaoguang: Biography

 Yi attained the rank of major general in July 2001, and lieutenant general in July 2012.
 He was promoted to general in July 2016; at the time of his promotion, Yi, 58, was the youngest full general in all branches of the PLA.
-He was an alternate member of the 18th Central Committee of the Chinese Communist Party, ranking 166 out of 168 alternate members (based on votes in favour at the Party Congress).
+He was an alternate of the 18th Central Committee of the Chinese Communist Party, ranking 166 out of 168 alternates (based on votes in favour at the Party Congress).
 In October 2017, he was elected as a member of the 19th Central Committee of the Chinese Communist Party.